NinaadRao/Save-your-beloved/README.md

 You can choose to start fighting wherever and choose to stop fighting whenever. input size:1000000.

-My solution to the problem is
+# My solution to the problem is
-number of possiblities is 4
+Number of possiblities is:4
-number of monkeys is 19
+Number of monkeys is:19